Konstantin8105/Effective_Go_RU/README.md

 // Start the sort in a goroutine; when it completes, signal on the channel. go func() {
     list.Sort()
-    c &lt;- 1  // Send a signal; value does not matter.
+    c <- 1  // Send a signal; value does not matter.
 }()
 doSomethingForAWhile()
-&lt;-c   // Wait for sort to finish; discard sent value.
+<-c   // Wait for sort to finish; discard sent value.
 ```

 Receivers always block until there is data to receive.